“This is the good part of my theories. You must continue this work.”

-The Waterstar Project seeks build an endowment to fund the recovery of a promising approach to controlled nuclear fusion that was abandoned more than sixty years ago.
+While Silicon Valley VCs and national governments sink billions into the promise of fusion energy, The Waterstar Project seeks build an endowment to provide long-term funding to recover a promising approach to controlled nuclear fusion that was abandoned more than sixty years ago.

 Controlled Nuclear Fusion has been a Holy Grail of modern science for more than 80 years.
 Utilizing the same reaction found in our Sun and all the stars, controlled fusion offers the promise of a clean, (relatively) safe, and inexhaustible source of industrial energy derived from the Earth’s most abundant resource: seawater.